-Implementation Status 1 Deviations from "the Corporate Social Responsibility Best-Practice Principles Evaluation Item Yes No Abstract Explanation 2 for TWSE/TPEx Listed Companies" and Reasons and procedures according to relevant regulations and the International Bill of Human Rights? rules in accordance with the Labor Standards Act to protect the rights and interests of its employees, and convenes labor-management conferences for the purpose of enhancing harmony in labor-management relations and creating a win-win vision for both sides.
+Implementation Status Deviations from "the Corporate Social Responsibility Best-Practice Principles Evaluation Item Yes No Abstract Explanation for TWSE/TPEx Listed Companies" and Reasons and procedures according to relevant regulations and the International Bill of Human Rights? rules in accordance with the Labor Standards Act to protect the rights and interests of its employees, and convenes labor-management conferences for the purpose of enhancing harmony in labor-management relations and creating a win-win vision for both sides.
 (2) Does the company have reasonable employee benefit measures (including salaries, leave, and other benefits), and do business performance or results reflect on employee salaries?
 V (2) The Company establishes various employee benefits measures in accordance with the Labor Standards Act and other relevant regulations, provides market-competitive benefits as incentives to employees, and issues performance bonuses on a periodic basis to share business profits with its employees.
-(3) Does the company provide a healthy and safe working environment and organize training on health and safety for its employees on a regular basis?
+None (3) Does the company provide a healthy and safe working environment and organize training on health and safety for its employees on a regular basis?
 V (3) The Company implements occupational safety and health measures and provides a safer working environment to our employees through occupational safety and health training.
 The Company also organizes family trips and various activities for employees from time to time to relieve work pressure and strengthen solidarity among the employees.
-(4) Does the company provide its employees with career development and training sessions?(5) Do the company's products and services comply with relevant V (4) The Company non-periodically conducts internal and external training programs that match employees' career development objectives.(5) For the marketing and labelling of products and services, the Company has (3) Do the company's products and services comply with relevant laws and international standards in relation to customer health and safety, customer privacy, and marketing and labeling of products and services, and are relevant consumer protection and grievance procedure policies implemented? v (5) For the marketing and labering of products and services, the Company has complied with relevant regulations and international principles.
+None (4) Does the company provide its employees with career development and training sessions?
+V (4) The Company non-periodically conducts internal and external training programs that match employees' career development objectives.
+None (5) Do the company's products and services comply with relevant laws and international standards in relation to customer health and safety, customer privacy, and marketing and labeling of products and services, and are relevant consumer protection and grievance procedure policies implemented?
+V (5) For the marketing and labelling of products and services, the Company has complied with relevant regulations and international principles.
 The company has set up a toll-free number: 0800-007819 for questions or advice on products or services raised by consumers, and has accepted complaints through email, fax and phone anytime for consumer rights protection.
-(6) Does the company implement supplier management policies, requiring suppliers to observe relevant regulations on environmental protection, occupational health and safety, or labor and human rights?
+None (6) Does the company implement supplier management policies, requiring suppliers to observe relevant regulations on environmental protection, occupational health and safety, or labor and human rights?
 If so, describe the results.
 V (6) Before dealing with suppliers, the Company requests no prohibited and restricted substance in products and during production processes and take note of agreements related to compensation for breach of contract and cancellation of contract.
-5. Does the company reference internationally accepted reporting standards or guidelines, and prepare reports that disclose non-financial information of the company, such as corporate social responsibility reports?
+None 5.
+Does the company reference internationally accepted reporting standards or guidelines, and prepare reports that disclose non-financial information of the company, such as corporate social responsibility reports?
 Do the reports above obtain assurance from a third party verification unit?
 V The Company does not reference such standards or guidelines for reports that disclose non-financial information of the company.
 The Company will do so in accordance with the corporate development and government regulations.
-6. Describe the difference, if any, between actual practice and the cor Best Practice Principles for TWSE/TPEx Listed Companies: The Con- - ocial responsibility principles, if the company has implemented such principles ba asn't established CSR policies. sed on the Corporate Social Responsibility 7.
-Other useful information for explaining the status of corporate soci ial res spo nsibility practices: None
+6. Describe the difference, if any, between actual practice and the sus Practice Principles for TWSE/TPEx Listed Companies: The Compan development principles, if the company has implemented such principles based or established sustainable development policies. n the Sustainable Development Best

+7. Other useful information for explaining the status of sustainable development practices: None